Virginia Kapić

-Virginia Kapić (born December 8, 1978) is a former far-right Dutch political activist of Dutch, Indonesian and Croatian descent.
+Virginia Kapić (born December 8, 1978) is a Dutch former far-right political activist.
 She was co-founder of the National Alliance in the Netherlands.
 Before that she was active in the Dutch People's Union (Nederlandse Volks-Unie, abbr.
 NVU) and the New National Party (Nieuwe Nationale Partij, abbr.
 NNP).

 Internet activities

 Kapić was first noted when in late 2002 she was active under the name Herr Doktor on the white nationalist internet forum Stormfront.

 Political activities

 At the same time she became a member of the outspoken neo-Nazi party NVU.
 She left it after getting into a row with its leader Constant Kusters, whom she first admired and then loathed.
 A few months later she became a member of the white nationalist party NNP where she became a board member of the party's youth group.

 In November 2003 she co-founded the National Alliance with Jan Teijn.
 Kapić became party secretary and administrator of the website.